cballou/SimpleSql/README.md

 Below you will find two examples of how you use prepared statements:

 #### Named Bindings ####
-This method is ideal because it is easily changeable if something changes in your code.
+This method of generating your queries is ideal because it is easily changeable if something changes in your code.
 You specify bound parameters to be replaced using the `:parameter` syntax in your SQL string.
 Your data array must be an associative array of key/val pairs where the keys match your named parameters in the SQL.